Metro (TSE:MRU) Price Target Raised to C$67.00

-Metro (TSE:MRU) had its target price boosted by stock analysts at National Bankshares from C$65.00 to C$67.00 in a research report issued on Tuesday, BayStreet.CA reports.
-The firm presently has a “sector perform” rating on the stock.
-National Bankshares’ target price suggests a potential upside of 5.81% from the stock’s previous close.

-Several other equities research analysts also recently weighed in on MRU.
-Desjardins increased their price target on Metro to C$66.00 in a report on Thursday, August 12th.
-CIBC restated a “neutral” rating and set a C$61.00 price objective on shares of Metro in a report on Wednesday, August 11th.
-TD Securities raised their price objective on Metro from C$61.00 to C$66.00 and gave the stock a “hold” rating in a report on Wednesday, August 4th.
-National Bank Financial reduced their price objective on Metro to C$65.00 and set a “sector perform” rating on the stock in a report on Thursday, August 12th.
-Finally, Royal Bank of Canada raised their price objective on Metro from C$66.00 to C$68.00 and gave the stock a “sector perform” rating in a report on Monday, August 2nd.
-Eight research analysts have rated the stock with a hold rating, According to data from MarketBeat, Metro has a consensus rating of “Hold” and a consensus target price of C$65.90.
+Several other analysts have also recently commented on MRU.
+Royal Bank of Canada raised their price target on Metro from C$66.00 to C$68.00 and gave the company a sector perform rating in a report on Monday, August 2nd.
+Desjardins raised their price target on Metro to C$66.00 in a report on Thursday, August 12th.
+National Bankshares raised their price target on Metro from C$65.00 to C$67.00 and gave the company a sector perform rating in a report on Tuesday.
+CIBC reissued a neutral rating and issued a C$61.00 price target on shares of Metro in a report on Wednesday, August 11th.
+Finally, NBF raised their price target on Metro to C$67.00 and gave the company a sector perform rating in a report on Tuesday.
+Nine research analysts have rated the stock with a hold rating, Based on data from MarketBeat.com, the stock currently has an average rating of Hold and an average target price of C$66.18.

 Metro Inc operates as a retailer, franchisor, distributor, and manufacturer in the food and pharmaceutical sectors in Canada.
 It operates food stores, including supermarkets and discount stores that provide fresh and grocery products, baked goods, prepared foods, meats, general merchandise, non-perishable goods, dairy products, fruits and vegetables, frozen foods, bakery products, pastries, and deli products, as well as Mediterranean and Middle-Eastern products; and drug stores and pharmacies.